 What’s it all about?

 The past few months have seen some fantastic activity in the woods and wetland almost opposite the entrance to Fell End Holiday Park.
-Lakes have been dug or enlarged; islands have been made; earth walls (bunds) have been constructed on the walkway between the reserve car park and the woods; native trees and shrubs have been planted as well as native flowers attractive to butterflies and a brand new viewing Hide (The John Wilson Hide) has been erected to offer you fantastic views over the lower lake and beyond.
-Nearly 90 acres has been donated to wildlife and to you, by Pure Leisure Group!
+Lakes have been dug or enlarged; islands have been made.
+Earth walls (bunds) have been constructed on the walkway between the reserve car park and the woods.
+Native trees and shrubs have been planted as well as native flowers attractive to butterflies.
+And a brand new viewing Hide (The John Wilson Hide) has been erected to offer you fantastic views over the lower lake and beyond.
+Just under 30 acres has been donated to wildlife and to you, by Pure Leisure Group!

 What is a nature reserve and what is it for?